Lindsay P. Howard

 Mr. Howard graduated magna cum laude from Dickinson College in 1982, where he earned a B.A. in Political Science and Psychology and was selected for membership in Phi Beta Kappa.
 Mr. Howard earned his J.D. at the University of Pittsburgh School of Law, graduating cum laude in 1985.

 Memberships and Affiliations

 Mr. Howard is a member of the Allegheny County, Pennsylvania and American Bar Associations.
 He has served as a Council Member of the Pennsylvania Bar Association’s Environmental, Mineral and Natural Resources Law Section and is a co-editor of the American Bar Association’s Section of Environment, Energy and Resources’ Environmental Transactions and Brownfield Committee Newsletter.
 Mr. Howard currently serves on the Board of Trustees for the Catholic Cemeteries Association.
 Since 2005, he has been ranked among Pennsylvania’s top environmental lawyers in Chambers USA’s America’s Leading Business Lawyers.
-Mr. Howard has been listed in The Best Lawyers of America® in the Environmental Section since 2005 and the Litigation – Environmental Section since 2011.
+Mr. Howard has been listed in The Best Lawyers of America® by BL Rankings in the Environmental Section since 2005 and the Litigation – Environmental Section since 2011.
 He has also been recognized as one of Pennsylvania’s top lawyers since 2005, according to an annual survey published in Philadelphia magazine.
 Mr. Howard is recognized with an “AV Preeminent” Rating, the highest rating given to lawyers by Martindale-Hubbell.

 Lindsay P. Howard